Redwood retreats: Best-bet cabins in our favorite parks

 Yurts — when you just can’t decide between a cabin and a tent.
 Photo courtesy of Santa Clara County Parks.

-Mount Madonna County Park is close to San Jose and other coastal cities, but the redwoods and adjoining oaks and meadows are quiet and peaceful.
-The park’s 14-mile trail system travels through lush green meadows filled with wildflowers and bits of history.
+Mount Madonna County Park is close to San Jose and other South Bay cities, but the redwoods and adjoining meadows and oak woodlands are quiet and peaceful.
+The trails within the park’s 14-mile trail system travel through lush meadows filled with spring wildflowers and bits of history.
 The ruins of the Henry Miller summer estate are a must-see attraction.
-Some believe the spirit of his young daughter resides here, haunting passersby.
-Or maybe the rustling in the night is just the neighbor raccoons, skunks, and deer.
+Some believe the spirit of the author’s young daughter resides here, haunting passersby.
+Or maybe the rustling in the night is just the local raccoons, skunks, and deer.

 Tenaya at Yosemite